tandasat/cs_driver/README.md

 # cs_driver
-cs_driver is a sample project for using Capstone in a driver with Visual Studio 2015.
+cs_driver is a sample project for using Capstone from a driver in Visual Studio 2015.
 This project aims to provide a minimal, clean procedure to compile and link the Capstone disassembly framework in your Windows driver project.
 For more information about Capstone, see its project page.